War’s trauma apparent in portraits of Gazan children

 “After this war,” says his mother, “he’s regressed to a child of 5 years old.”

-For so long, Thaim Abu Oda’s childhood was sheltered, pleasant.
+For so long, 5-year-old Thaim Abu Oda’s childhood was sheltered, pleasant.
 There were trips with his father and younger brother to the nearby pool, to the beach and to the few play areas available in Gaza; his parents have steady incomes, and they live in the heart of Gaza City.

 But for 11 days in May, the boy’s life was devastated by war — by the terrifying boom of fighter jets overhead and the bombs that shook his neighborhood.